gazebosim/gz-usd/README.md

 Build `gz-usd`.
 The steps below follow a traditional cmake build, but `gz-usd` can also be built with [colcon](https://colcon.readthedocs.io/en/released/index.html):

+**Note: Be sure to build gz-usd on a terminal with the above environment variables exported.**

 ```bash
 git clone https://github.com/gazebosim/gz-usd
 cd gz-usd